 10. WARD IMPLICATIONS

 10.1 The report impacts on all Wards that contain parish councils.
-In addition, as part of the consultation, parish councils have been proposed for other areas of North East Lincolnshire.
+In addition, as part of the consultation, parish councils have been suggested by consultation respondees for other areas of North East Lincolnshire.

 11. BACKGROUND PAPERS